 Evidence of these checks must be recorded on the Single Central Record.

 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils.

-The following school staff have undertaken Safer Recruitment training with Ellen Osborne, Compliance for Schools.
-This is accredited CPDL.
+The following school staff have undertaken Safer Recruitment training with Ellen Osbourne, Compliance for Schools: